 - 4 fat garlic cloves- finely minced

-- ½ teaspoon fennel seeds ( optional)
+- 1/2 teaspoon fennel seeds

-- ½ teaspoon cumin seeds ( optional)
+- 1/2 teaspoon cumin seeds

-- 1 cup water or stock
+- 1 cup water (or veggie broth or chicken stock)

 - 1 tablespoon garam masala spice (see notes)

 - 2 teaspoons dried fenugreek leaves (optional, but elevates the dish substantially)